 Fired FBI Director Comey faces Senate and rebuts Trump

-There are 2 comments on the WXOW-TV La Crosse story from 7 hrs ago, titled Fired FBI Director Comey faces Senate and rebuts Trump.
-In it, WXOW-TV La Crosse reports that:
+There are 7 comments on the WZVN-TV Fort Myers story from 12 hrs ago, titled Fired FBI Director Comey faces Senate and rebuts Trump.
+In it, WZVN-TV Fort Myers reports that:

 FILE - In this Feb.
 25, 2016, file photo, then-FBI Director James Comey, testifies before a House Commerce, Justice, Science, and Related Agencies Subcommittee budget hearing about the Federal Bureau of Investigation's F... .
 FILE - In this May 3, 2017, file photo, then-FBI Director James Comey testifies on Capitol Hill in Washington, before the Senate Judiciary Committee hearing: "Oversight of the Federal Bureau of Investigation."